hargoniX/bachelor/thesis/thesis.typ

 To our knowledge, there do not exist network drivers whose interaction with the @NIC itself has been formally verified.
 Instead, the focus is usually put on other issues that arise in driver implementation:
-- @witowski2007drivers and @ball2004slam are mostly concerned with the driver interactions with the rest of the kernel as well as the absence of C-related issues
+- @witowski2007drivers and @ball2004slam are mostly concerned with the driver interactions with the rest of the kernel as well as the absence of memory safety issues due to most drivers being written in C.
 - @more2021hol4drivers implements a verified monitor for interactions of a real driver with the @NIC instead of verifying the driver itself.
    While this means that bad interactions with the hardware can now be detected at runtime this still has to be done in a way that is preventing the driver from its regular operations which usually means a crash.